|

 Peel a soft-boiled egg and place it on the mouth of the bottle.
 Leave it

+there for a while and it will get sucked inside.
 The vapor from the hot water drives the air out of the bottle.
 Once the egg

 seals the top of the bottle, the air can’t get back in.
 As the water vapor